 The commissioner must submit the joint application to the American Indian Education Committee for review and comment.

 The commissioner may award a joint grant in the amount it determines to be appropriate.
-The grant shall include money for the postsecondary institution, school district, student scholarships, and student loans.
+The grant shall include money for the postsecondary institution, school district, and student scholarships.

-At the time a student applies for a scholarship and loan, the student shall be provided information about the fields of licensure needed by school districts in the part of the state within which the district receiving the joint grant is located.
-The information shall be acquired and periodically updated by the recipients of the joint grant.
-Information provided to students shall clearly state that scholarship and loan decisions are not based upon the field of licensure selected by the student.
+At the time a student applies for a scholarship, the student must be provided information about the fields of licensure needed by school districts in the part of the state within which the district receiving the joint grant is located.
+The information must be acquired and periodically updated by the recipients of the joint grant and their contracted partner institutions.
+Information provided to students must clearly state that scholarship decisions are not based upon the field of licensure selected by the student.

-The following Indian people are eligible for scholarships:
+(a) The following American Indian people are eligible for scholarships:

-(1) a student, including a teacher aide employed by a district receiving a joint grant, who intends to become a teacher and who is enrolled in a postsecondary institution receiving a joint grant;
+(2) a student, including a teacher aide employed by a district receiving a joint grant or their contracted partner school, who intends to become a teacher or who is interested in the field of education and who is enrolled in a postsecondary institution or their contracted partner institutions receiving a joint grant;

-(2) a licensed employee of a district receiving a joint grant, who is enrolled in a master of education program; and
+(3) a licensed employee of a district receiving a joint grant or a contracted partner institution, who is enrolled in a master of education program; and

-(3) a student who, after applying for federal and state financial aid and an Indian scholarship according to section 136A.126, has financial needs that remain unmet.
-Financial need shall be determined according to the congressional methodology for needs determination or as otherwise set in federal law.
+(4) a student who, after applying for federal and state financial aid and an American Indian scholarship according to section 136A.126, has financial needs that remain unmet.
+Financial need must be determined according to the congressional methodology for needs determination or as otherwise set in federal law.

-(6) a program providing educational enrichment services to American Indian students in grades kindergarten through 12.
+(5) any educational program that provides services to American Indian students in prekindergarten through grade 12.